 Best Online Tax Software Reviews

 TurboTax, one of the best online tax software providers, offers a number of different software packages.
 The first is their Free edition.
-That version is free for your federal taxes but charges $29.99 for state taxes.
+That version is free for both federal taxes and state taxes.
 This is ideal for those who only need to file a 1040EZ form or 1040A form.

 TurboTax also offers a Deluxe version with more options for itemized deductions and calculating the value of donated items.
 This plan costs $59.99 for federal taxes and an additional $39.99 for state taxes.